LeCadavrExquis/Dokumed/PROJECT_app.md

   - Maintains operation state (Idle, Loading, Saving, Success, Error)
 - `ExportViewModel`: Manages state and logic for the data export process, including filtering records for export.
 - `StatisticsViewModel`: Handles statistical analysis of records
 - `ProfileViewModel`: Manages user profile data, interacting with `ProfileRepository`.
 It now delegates WebDAV synchronization tasks to `WebDavService`.
+Its state is used by `ProfileScreen`, `ProfileEditScreen`, `MedicationReminderScreen`, and `CloudSyncScreen`.
 - `PinViewModel`: Manages PIN setup and authentication.

 ### UI Components